FeatureBaseDB/DoctorGPT/README.md

 ## Running the Project
 There is already one document in the `documents` directory.
 If you want to index another document, place the PDF in this directory before starting indexing.

-There are four (3) steps involved in getting a document to the point it can be interacted with.
+There are three (3) steps involved in getting a document to the point it can be interacted with.

 ### Fragmenting and Indexing
 To image, extract text, fragment and embed the document for searching, run the following: